seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 **PRINCE HENRY**
 I shall hereafter, my thrice gracious lord,
-Be more myself….
+Be more myself. ...

 **KING HENRY IV**
-…For all the world
+...
+For all the world
 As thou art to this hour was Richard then
 When I from France set foot at Ravenspurgh,
 And even as I was then is Percy now.